DesiredDreams/Read-Page-Before-int/README.md

 -problamatic creaters/ppl who supports them

--Proshippers. you all disgust me vro idgaf what the reason is proshipping was never a good thing.
+-Proshippers/Darkshippers. you all disgust me vro idgaf what the reason is proshipping n darkshipping was never a good thing smh.

 -Ragebait people no not the ship yk what i mean damn well like plsss vroo whhyy ur weird if u do ragebait like no no no dni